bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 # Chapter 4

-* What is this chapter's purpose?

-  * Introduce Victoria and Smearchuckle
-  * Let Adrex know, that he is making a gun, and they are illigal
-  * Adrex hands over his gears to [Cleff Tinkertop](https://criticalrole.fandom.com/wiki/Cleff_Tinkertop)

-* What shall it accomplish?

-  * Adrex shows his creations are worth something, and it's quality
-  * Adrex faces the issue of making a weapon to hurt others, and the process of accepting it.
-  * Show the initial thoughts of a gun.

-* What is being shown that hasn't been shown before?

-  * Victoria and Smearchuckle
-  * Adrex' thought process of ethic dilemmas

 "Bye mom, bye dad, bye Uncle Donaar!"
 Adrex shouted over his shoulder, as he rushed through the door with his satchel over his shoulder.
 Today was a new day - with new opportunities to explore, investigate, and engineer.
 He had a plan for the day, and he was excited to get to working.